Current Jewellery Exhibitions

 Please tell us here if there are any other jewellery exhibitions which we should add to this list, or if anything needs correcting.
 You can see lists of past exhibitions here.

-The Design Museum
+The Fitzwilliam Museum

 Viking: Rediscover the Legend

 We are delighted to be the only North West venue to be hosting the Viking: Rediscover the Legend exhibition in 2018.
 The most significant Viking treasure hoards ever discovered in Britain will be on display together for the first time in Southport this April!
 Star objects from the British Museum will feature alongside the Yorkshire Museum’s world-class collections and will be interpreted in new ways to give a fresh perspective on how Vikings shaped every aspect of their lives in Britain.
 Also included will be one of the most famous Viking collections in the UK, including the Vale of York Viking Hoard, Cuerdale Hoard and the Bedale Hoard.
 The exhibition features groundbreaking research by archaeologists and exciting new discoveries by metal-detectorists that will challenge your perceptions on what it would have been like to live as a Viking.

 Lord Street, Southport, Merseyside, PR8 1DB

 Monday to Saturday: 10am – 5pm

 Horta & Wolfers.
 Reopening of the Wolfers Frères jewellery store, 1912